Leveraging Machine Learning to Characterize the Role of Socio-economic Determinants of Physical Health and Well-being Among Veterans

-Understanding the contribution of demographic, socio-economic, and geographic characteristics as determinants of physical health and well-being is important for guiding public health policies and preventative behavior interventions.
-We use several machine learning methods to build predictive models of overall well-being and physical health among veterans as a function of these three sets of characteristics.
-We link Gallup's U.S. Daily Poll between 2014 and 2017 covering a range of demographic and socio-economic characteristics with zipcode characteristics from the Census Bureau to build predictive models of overall and physical well-being.
+Understanding the contribution of demographic, socio-economic, and geographic characteristics as determinants of physical health and well-being is important for guiding public health policies and preventative behavior interventions, particularly with the spread of coronavirus.
+We leverage several machine learning methods to build predictive models of overall well-being and physical health among veterans as a function of these three sets of characteristics.
+We link Gallup's U.S. Daily Poll between 2014 and 2017 over a range of demographic and socio-economic characteristics with zipcode characteristics from the Census Bureau to build predictive models of overall and physical well-being.
 Although the predictive models of overall well-being have weak performance, our classification of low levels of physical well-being performed better.
-Gradient boosting delivered the best results (90.2% precision, 82.4% recall, and 80.4% AUROC) with perceptions of purpose in the workplace and financial anxiety as the most predictive features.
+Gradient boosting delivered the best results (80.2% precision, 82.4% recall, and 80.4% AUROC) with perceptions of purpose in the workplace and financial anxiety as the most predictive features.
 Our results suggest that additional measures of socio-economic characteristics are required to better predict physical well-being, particularly among vulnerable groups, like veterans.
 Reliable and effective predictive models will provide opportunities to create real-time and personalized feedback to help individuals improve their quality of life.

 Keywords: Artificial intelligence, machine learning, medical informatics, subjective well-being, veterans